-This legislation targets only wipes and other products that are NOT flushable according to industry.
+This legislation targets only wipes and other products that are not flushable according to industry.

-- Unlike toilet paper, wipes are not "dispersible" in normal sewer conditions. - There is lack of consistency in labeling, and some wipes product labels have no information about disposal at all.
+- Unlike toilet paper, wipes are not "dispersible" in normal sewer conditions - There is lack of consistency in labeling, and some wipes product labels have no information about disposal at all.
 This creates consumer confusion about the proper disposal of these products. - Wipes Contain Plastic: Nearly all baby wipes, household cleaning wipes and cosmetic wipes have a significant amount of plastic in them.
-Plastic fibers are engineered for strength, and these wipes don't break down, they rope together and create massive clogs that catch other debris. - Wipes should be properly and clearly labeled. - Similar bills are now law in California, Illinois, Oregon, and Washington.
+Plastic fibers are engineered for strength, and these wipes don't break down, they rope together and create massive clogs that catch other debris. - Clogs and fouling from flushed wipes costs sewer operators in Massachusetts nearly \$10 million annually. - Wipes should be properly and clearly labeled.

-ACTION REQUESTED - Clear Consumer Messaging
+ACTION REQUESTED-Clear Consumer Messaging